Munich Startup: Who are you and what do you do? Please introduce yourself!

 The combination of automatic tracking and automatic compensation for mobility is one of our strongest unique selling points.

 A further unique selling point – personalized alternative recommendations for car trips – will be available in the next version.

 Munich Startup: What have been your three biggest challenges so far?

 - Business model: We both strongly focus on our core values.
 Business models that aim for maximum exploitation of their users contradict our high standards.
 As a result, it is difficult to find complex and suitable business models for this kind of service.
 They have to fit the values of our users and also definitely benefit them.
 A functioning business model is necessary, however, so Bezero can be of benefit over the long term.

 - Brand awareness: We want to offer our help to as many people as possible.
 We’re currently spreading the news at pitching events, in our circle of friends and through social media.
 We’re also working on building a supporter community and on finding strategic partners to help us continue to grow.

 - Financing: We brought the project into being on our own up to this point.
 We’ve managed it’s entire development during our spare time until now.
 Now we’re looking for partners to help up further advance the project.
 We’re also open to working with business angels and investors.

 Munich Startup: How is business going?

-Munich Startup: Risk or security?
+Munich Startup: Public transportation or bike?